Quiet Riot: Early career, first two albums and first breakup (1973–1981)

 In the 1970s, Quiet Riot developed a friendly but intense rivalry with Van Halen before either act had signed a record deal.
-While Van Halen signed to Warner Bros. in 1977 and released a debut album that would achieve Gold certification, Quiet Riot's contract with Sony would see their first two albums released only in Japan, albums that to this day have never been released in the United States.
+While Van Halen signed to Warner Bros. in 1977 and released a debut album that would achieve Gold certification, Quiet Riot's contract with Sony would see their first two albums released only in Japan, albums that to this day have never been released in the US.
 The band recorded their debut album Quiet Riot, or QR I, in 1977.

 Coupled with their inability to secure an American recording deal, tensions between vocalist DuBrow and bassist Garni began to tear the band apart.
 According to Garni, "I was on a constant quest to get him out of the band and get a different singer.
 I hated him, he hated me and we could not find any way whatsoever to get along which caused a lot of tension in the band and it put a lot of stress on Randy to try to be neutral."
 Their second album Quiet Riot II, or QR II, was recorded at The Record Plant and released in Japan in 1978.

 As Quiet Riot II was being recorded, the relationship between Garni and DuBrow finally reached its breaking point.
 After robbing a bar the previous night and stealing liquor, a drunken Garni unsuccessfully attempted to convince Rhoads to replace the vocalist.
 Garni drunkenly fired a handgun through the ceiling and a fistfight between him and Rhoads ensued.
 Garni then hatched a plan to drive across town to the Record Plant and kill DuBrow, who was there recording vocals for Quiet Riot II.
 Garni was arrested for drunk driving before he reached the studio, and the plan to kill his bandmate waned after he sobered up.
 Nonetheless, Garni's time in Quiet Riot came to a swift end.
 Future Mötley Crüe founder Nikki Sixx auditioned to replace Garni, but Sixx "didn't know the names of the notes and couldn't play the instrument" at that point, according to DuBrow.
 Rudy Sarzo, an acquaintance of DuBrow's, was hired and was pictured and credited on the album QR II, though it was actually Garni who performed on the album.
 Though he downplayed the inner conflict within the band, DuBrow would confess years later that this period of the band's existence had been extremely frustrating: "We had one of the best guitar players ever in our band and we couldn't get arrested!"